 The role of the Shire of Esperance with regard to dividing fences is to prescribe the minimum standard of fence and consider applications for over height fences on their merits and against the relevant Local Laws.
 Please note that over height dividing fences require a signed Over Height Dividing Fences Agreement between both the property owners (subject and adjoining) before approval can be issued.

-A copy of the Fencing Local Law can be obtained from the Statutory Division counter located within the Shire Administration Building on Windich Street or downloaded from our Local Laws page.
+A copy of the Fencing Local Law can be obtained from the Shire of Esperance Administration Centre on Windich Street or downloaded from our Local Laws page.

-For additional information and assistance contact the Shire's Statutory Division on (08) 9071 0676 or the Building Commission's dividing fences section on 1300 720 715.
+For additional information and assistance contact the Shire's Statutory Division on (08) 9071 0676 or the Building Commission Dividing Fences section on 1300 720 715.